 - Shout Out: All the playable dinosaurs are clearly Jurassic Park-based in some way or another.
 There have also been a lot of promotional images and videos showing Tyrannosaurus fighting (the now playable) Spinosaurus.

-- Ptero Soarer: On the one wing, the Pteranodon are naked, have pointed wingtips (although they're more rounded in the final model) and grasping feet, and a bit misproportioned (more so in their prototype model), but on the other wing, they are quadrupedal and toothless, and vault from the ground using their wings like real pterosaurs.
+- Ptero Soarer: On the one wing, the Pteranodon are naked, have pointed wingtips (although they're more rounded in the final model), grasping feet, are a bit misproportioned (more so in their prototype model), have wings that fold incorrectly (similar to the pterosaurs from the Walking with Dinosaurs series), and may be slightly too small, but on the other wing, they are quadrupedal and toothless, and vault from the ground using their wings like real pterosaurs.

 - Tyrannosaurus rex: For the most part it's okay, what with the horizontal body posture and all that, but a few minor details leave, er, something to be desired.
-It's notably about twice the size of a real T. rex and has armor (this is Hand Waved as being genetic modification)
+It's notably about twice the size of a real T. rex and has armor (this is Hand Waved as being genetic modification).
+The discovery of the related Yutyrannus also suggests that T. rex probably had feathers, but Science Marches On, since the model was finished before this was known.

 - The Dilophosaurus is a Jurassic Park-esque venom spitter, though thankfully it has no neck frill.
 Word Of God says it's because they were genetically engineered to be venomous.
 Unlike most Dilophosaurus in media, this one is nearly to scale to the real animal, and not the one from Jurassic Park.